lepture/authlib/docs/oauth/2/intro.rst

 with limited scopes.

-For instance, your "source code analyzer" application MAY only have access to the public repositories of a GiHub user.
+For instance, your "source code analyzer" application MAY only have access to the public repositories of a GitHub user.

 Endpoints
 ---------